multiscan/laptop/README.md

 # Mac Laptop installation

 A part from the apps that have to be installed manually listed below, everything should be installed and configured via the `go.sh` script in this directory.
-The script is idempotent and makes eavy use of the [laptop script][1] by Thoughbot.
+The script is idempotent and is heavily based on the [laptop script][1] by Thoughbot.
 Most of the things are done via [brew][3]

 `go.sh` should be executed only once.
 Then `local.sh` should be enough as all modifications goes therein.

 Most of the `dotfiles` are from [thoughtbot rcm][2] or slightly modified.

 ## Done manually
+ * Created two extra volumes: `/Volumes/Scratch` and `/Volumes/Priv`
  * Enable root user: `Directory Utility -> Unlock -> Edit menu(Enable Root User)`
  * [Docker CE Desktop][6] this also exists  as a `cask` but I was not sure which one to take...
+ * Executed this `go.sh` script (of course!)
  * Enable mounting into `/keybase` for Keybase (see below);

 #### Firefox